-The Encyclopaedia is a project of the Geneva Academy of International Humanitarian Law and Human Rights launched on 2 December 2013.
-The Enyclopaedia aims to provide accurate, up-to-date information on weapons, the effects of their use, and their regulation under international and national law, in a format that is accessible to non-specialists.+ Find out more
+The Encyclopedia is a project of the Geneva Academy of International Humanitarian Law and Human Rights launched on 2 December 2013.
+The Enyclopedia aims to provide accurate, up-to-date information on weapons, the effects of their use, and their regulation under public international law, in a format that is accessible to non-specialists.+ Find out more

 The international humanitarian law prohibition on the use of means or methods of warfare that are 'of a nature to cause superfluous injury or unnecessary suffering' is a rule of customary international humanitarian law applicable in all armed conflicts.